Viincenttt/MollieApi/README.md

 - Mollie.Api.Models.Connect.AppPermissions
 - Mollie.Api.Models.Onboarding.Response.OnboardingStatus

 You can use these classes similar to how you use enums.
-For example, when creating a new payment, you can
+For example, when creating a new payment, you can do the following:
 ```c#
 PaymentRequest paymentRequest = new PaymentRequest() {
     Amount = new Amount(Currency.EUR, "100.00"),